baijun-jiang/cmpe273-final/assignment3/README.md

 ## 2. LRU Cache

 In order to reduce unnecessary network calls to the servers, you will be adding LRU cache on client side.
-On each GET, PUT, and DELETE call, you will be checking against data from a local cache.
+On each GET call, you will be checking against data from a local cache.

 Implement LRU cache as Python decorator and you can pass cache size as argument.
+You must name the name as lru_cache.py and can be tested via test_lru_cache.py.

 ```python
 @lru_cache(5)